<img src="https://ws.zoominfo.com/pixel/PMY3ZvbpZt27ywWwZSBB" width="1" height="1" style="display: none;">

 This post covers:Cybersecurity

-Businesses are more vulnerable than ever to a myriad of persistent and emerging cyber threats.
-From data breaches to ransomware attacks, the stakes are high, and the consequences can be devastating.
-To fortify their defenses, organizations must adopt a layered security strategy that incorporates both technical and organizational controls.
-These dual pillars work in tandem to create a robust defense against a constantly evolving threat landscape.
+Businesses are more vulnerable than ever to a persistent and evolving mix of cyber threats.
+From data breaches to ransomware attacks, the stakes are high and the consequences far-reaching.
+To fortify their defenses, organizations must adopt a layered security strategy, now strengthened by modern Zero Trust principles, that blends technical and organizational controls to stay ahead of attackers.

 Understanding layered security